vivliostyle/vivliostyle.org/_posts/2022-11-30-event-report-of-Vivliostyle-user-dev-meetup-autumn-2022.md.md

 ## Incompatibility Changes in VFM v2

-In [The Vivliostyle Project: Past and Future](https://youtu.be/9c5ueJcYKeE) by Representative Murakami, it was announced that VFM, the Markdown dialect of Vivliostyle, will be updated to v2 in the near future (2: 41).
+In [The Vivliostyle Project: Past and Future](https://youtu.be/9c5ueJcYKeE) by Representative Murakami, it was announced that VFM, the Markdown dialect of Vivliostyle, will be updated to v2 in the near future (2:41).
 This will include incompatible changes, so users who currently have data written in VFM will need to take action.

 Specifically, in the current v1, heading attributes were essentially copied to the `section` element, and the `id` attribute was also moved to the `section` element.
 However, starting with v2, these behaviors will be eliminated.
-They allow the ability for styles to be specified for an arbitrary range of sections.
-This is a useful feature that allows for some flexibility in Markdown with its limitations.
+These behaviors were useful features that allowed some flexibility in range specification within the limitations of Markdown, such as the ability to specify styles for entire sections, including headings.

-But recently I implemented a `:has()` pseudo-class that specifies child elements and any elements that follow them in the Vivliostyle.js.
+But recently We implemented a `:has()` pseudo-class that specifies child elements and any elements that follow them in the Vivliostyle.js.
 This allows for more precise specifie.
 Thus, we decided that abolishing the traditional behavior would be more beneficial for users.

 In v2, only the `id` attribute of the heading will be copied to the `aria-labelledby` attribute of the `section` element.
 However, other attributes will not be copied or moved.
 Please take note of this.